Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 <ul><li>The illustration below shows the list of all possible configurations and these are available for both single and multiple intent models.</li>
 <li>When the multiple intent model is enabled, you can configure the individual models by selecting the Configure link against the model.</li>
 <li>While there is only one VA level intent model, you can add multiple dialog intent models using the Add New button and configure each as per your requirements.</li>
-<li>Advanced ML Configurations can be applied from here or from the Advanced NLP Configurations section refer here for details.</li></ul>
+<li>Advanced ML Configurations can be applied from here or from the Advanced NLP Configurations section.</li></ul>
 </div>

 #### Network Type

 You can choose the Neural Network that you would like to use to train the intent models.
 This setting has been moved to Machine Learning from Advanced NLP Configurations in v8.1.

 You can choose between the following types.
-Based on the selection additional configurations can be done from the Advanced NLP Configurations section, [refer here for details](https://developer.kore.ai/docs/bots/nlp/advanced-nlp-configurations/#Externalization_of_ML_Engine).
+Based on the selection additional configurations can be done from the Advanced NLP Configurations section, [Learn more](https://developer.kore.ai/docs/bots/nlp/advanced-nlp-configurations/#Externalization_of_ML_Engine).

 * **Standard.**
 * **MLP-BOW** – The bag-of-words model is a simplifying representation used in natural language processing and information retrieval.
 In this model, a text is represented as the bag of its words, disregarding grammar and even word order but keeping multiplicity.